Lake Burley Griffin Self-Guided Walking Tour

 DETOUR - Nerang Pool

-Part of the landscape design of Commonwealth Park, this area has always been popular with families.
-Several sculptures can be spotted nearby, including: ‘Untitled sculpture’ by Alan Gauir 1991 – this metal flock of birds was one of the prize winning entries in the 1991 Floriade sculpture competition, ‘Seated Lady’ by Herman Hohuas, ‘Dance of the Secateurs’ by Bruce Radke, 1988 and ‘Two Figures’ by Dame Barbara Hepworth, 1976.
+Part of the landscape design of Commonwealth Park this has always been popular with families.
+Several sculptures can be spotted nearby, including: ‘Untitled sculpture’ by Alan Gauir 1991 - this metal flock of birds was one of the prize winning entries in the 1991 Floriade sculpture competition, ‘Seated Lady’ by Herman Hohuas, ‘Dance of the Secateurs’ by Bruce Radke, 1988 and ‘Two Figures’ by Dame Barbara Hepworth, 1976.

 9. RG Menzies Statue